akyriako/devpod-provider-opentelekomcloud/README.md

 The Open Telekom Cloud provider for [Loft Labs' DevPod](https://github.com/loft-sh/devpod).

+_That is a community project, not an officially supported one by T-Systems International GmbH._

 ## Overview

 Open Telekom Cloud is an **OpenStack-based** public cloud offering from German leading IT services provider